Durable Medical Equipment (DME) Market

 North America

-North America leads the global durable medical equipment market with a 38% share.
+North America leads the durable medical equipment market with a 38% share.
 High rates of chronic disease, favorable reimbursement frameworks, and strong adoption of home-based healthcare solutions contribute to regional dominance.
 The U.S. accounts for the largest portion of revenue, supported by Medicare and private insurance coverage for DME.

 Europe